Facing false allegations of sexual harassment or inappropriate contact? Know your legal options in Texas.

 Neal Davis has years of experience handling the investigative work that’s needed to combat a false accusation or false allegation of sexual abuse or assault, which can include inappropriate touching.
 He’s succeeded in getting charges reduced or dismissed for many clients before trial.
 And he can help you, too.

-For legal help in Harris County, Montgomery County or Fort Bend County, Texas, contact The Neal Davis Law Firm today to receive a free and confidential legal review of your case.
+For legal help in Harris County, Montgomery County or Fort Bend County, Texas, contact The Neal Davis Law Firm today to receive a confidential legal review of your case.
 We can advise you on how to proceed, and then you can decide if you want to engage our help.